What is it?

 Some people who take stevia or stevioside can experience bloating or nausea.
 Other people have reported feelings of dizziness, muscle pain, and numbness.

-Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking stevia if you are pregnant or breast feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if it is safe to take stevia when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Allergy to ragweed and related plants: Stevia is in the Asteraceae/Compositae plant family.
 This family includes ragweed, chrysanthemums, marigolds, daisies, and many other plants.
 In theory, people who are sensitive to ragweed and related plants may also be sensitive to stevia.

 Diabetes: Some developing research suggests that some of the chemicals contained in stevia might lower blood sugar levels and could interfere with blood sugar control.
 However, other research disagrees.
 If you have diabetes and take stevia or any of the sweeteners it contains, monitor your blood sugar closely and report your findings to your healthcare provider.